‘Hakuna Matata’, The Kuala Lumpur Islamic Fashion Festival Opens

 Datuk Raja Rezza Shah told Bernama that he expected a turnout of 8,000 guests at the festival.
 On Thursday, November 8, a fashion show for the public is scheduled to start at 10.30am.

-Dubai to Host Inaugural Global Islamic Economy Summit in Global Snapshots
+Surabaya to Host Fashion Festival in Global Snapshots